giellalt/lang-vro/vro.md

 Three-syllable words

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/nouns_newwords.lexc](http://github.com/giellalt/lang-vro/blob/main/../src/fst/stems/nouns_newwords.lexc)</small>This is where new words are added as lexc entries before they are
+<small>This (part of) documentation was generated from [src/fst/stems/nouns_newwords.lexc](https://github.com/giellalt/lang-vro/blob/main/src/fst/stems/nouns_newwords.lexc)</small>

+---

-added to the xml source files. perrä:perrä PO_ "(eng) /(est) /(fin) " ;
+This is where new words are added as lexc entries before they are added to the xml source files. perrä:perrä PO_ "(eng) /(est) /(fin) " ;

 ADD DETERMINERS BELOW

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/determiners_newwords.lexc](http://github.com/giellalt/lang-vro/blob/main/../src/fst/stems/determiners_newwords.lexc)</small>Clitics in Võro
+<small>This (part of) documentation was generated from [src/fst/stems/determiners_newwords.lexc](https://github.com/giellalt/lang-vro/blob/main/src/fst/stems/determiners_newwords.lexc)</small>

+---

+Clitics in Võro

 * * *

-<small>This (part of) documentation was generated from [../src/fst/clitics.lexc](http://github.com/giellalt/lang-vro/blob/main/../src/fst/clitics.lexc)</small>Noun inflection for Võro
+<small>This (part of) documentation was generated from [src/fst/clitics.lexc](https://github.com/giellalt/lang-vro/blob/main/src/fst/clitics.lexc)</small>

+---

+Noun inflection for Võro

 LEXICON N_1HANS1A  1 hanśa:hanśa